LunarG/VulkanSamples/Utilities/README.md

  - Example1 creates a Vulkan window, and shows how to handle keyboard, mouse, touch and window events.
  - Example2 is based on cube.c, and adds the CDevices module, for selecting the active VkPhysicalDevice.
- - Teapots is a clone of the Hologram demo, ported to use the WSIWindow utility.
-(REMOVED)